axibase/atsd/portals/portal-settings.md

 ### Multi-line Comments

-Multi-line comments start with /* and end with */.
+Multi-line comments begin with /* and end with */.

 Any text between /* and */ is ignored.